Check out the Group's ► ► ► "Active Construction Site" ◄ ◄ ◄

 Total Validator provides the following basic features:

-- The best HTML validation against the W3C Specifications
+- The best HTML5 validation against the W3C Markup Standards

-- Accessibility validation against the WCAG (1.0 and 2.0) and US Section 508 standard
+- Accessibility validation against the WCAG (1.0 and 2.0) and the US Section 508 standards

 Download Total Validator and validate your web pages today.